 In the beginning, there was marley.
 Not exactly.
-Battleship linoleum and hardwood had been around for a long time.
-But marley was the first floor designed for dance.
-It was light weight, reversible, flexible and portable.
-Linoleum was heavy and hard to move, rigid, cracked in cold weather and was difficult to install unless warmed.
+Battleship linoleum and hardwood had been around for a long time, but marley was the first floor designed for dance.
+It was lightweight, reversible, flexible and portable.
+Linoleum was heavy, hard to move and rigid — plus, it cracked in cold weather and was difficult to install unless warmed.

-Wood stages were the reason marley was invented.
-They varied in texture and slip resistance from theater to theater.
-Dancers were at the mercy of unknown stage conditions.
-No amount of rosin or water could help.
+Wood stages were the reason marley was invented back in 1968, which initiated the modern era of dance floor history.
+The wood varied in texture and slip-resistance from theater to theater.
+Dancers were at the mercy of unknown stage conditions, and no amount of rosin or water could help.

-However, the idea that traditional marley could be all things for all different style of dance was not working out.
+The idea that traditional marley could be all things for all styles of dance did not work out.

-Tap dancers would tear it up and the sounds was somewhat subdued.
-Jazz dancers wanted a faster floor and some of the ballet crowd wanted a more absorbent floor surface.
+Tap dancers with their percussive metal taps could damage the floor and the sound was a bit muffled.
+Jazz dancers wanted a faster floor, and some of the ballet crowd wanted a more absorbent floor surface.

-Since the end of the 60’s when marley was first introduced, the company was sold a number of times until the company name disappeared and they stopped manufacturing the floor in 1979.
-That’s right, it has been forty years since the Marley company stopped making Stageflor (the original name).
+Since marley first came on the market, The Marley Company changed hands several times until the company name disappeared, and they stopped manufacturing the floor in 1979.
+That’s right — it has been more than 40 years since The Marley Company stopped making Stageflor.
 Since then, the reversible floor has undergone some improvements.
-It has s fiberglass filament between the lamination making the floor more stable and resulting in a better lie flat.
+It has a fiberglass filament between the lamination, making the floor more stable and resulting in a better lie-flat.

-A half dozen years ago, Super Timestep™ was introduced.
-It offered a fiberglass filament and an energy transfer bottom layer.
-Impact denting, which could happen on just about any floor, vinyl or wood, was virtually a thing of the past.
-The energy was transferred to the bottom of the floor leaving a smooth clean top surface as the dented surface transferred to the unseen bottom of the floor.
+A half-dozen years ago, Stagestep™ introduced Super Timestep™.
+It offers a fiberglass filament and an energy transfer bottom layer.
+Impact denting, which could happen on just about any floor, vinyl or wood, became virtually a thing of the past.
+The design transfers energy to the bottom of the floor, leaving a smooth, clean top surface as the dents move to the unseen bottom.

-From the simple, yet effective original 6 foot wide marley to the high tech Super Timestep™ and Shaw10™, dance floors have evolved to meet the needs of all forms of dance from ballroom to ballet
+Recent dance floor history has revealed a shift away from the one-size-fits-all approach to marley flooring.
+From the simple, yet effective original 6-foot-wide marley floor to the high-tech Super Timestep™, dance floors have evolved to meet the needs of all forms of dance, from ballroom to ballet.